EdenEast/nightfox.nvim/readme.md

 --
 -- Just like `spec` groups support templates.
 This time the template is based on a spec object. local groups = {
-  -- By default nightfox links some groups together. `CursorLine` is one of these groups.
+  -- By default nightfox links some groups together. `CursorColumn` is one of these groups.
 When overriding -- Make sure `link` is cleared to `""` so that the link will be removed.
-  CursorLine = { bg = "sel0", link = "" },
+  CursorColumn = { bg = "sel0", link = "" },

   -- Specs are used for the template.
 Specs have their pallet's as a field that can be accessed IncSearch = { bg = "pallet.cyan" },